-St. Joseph’s Indian School provides hope, education and healing for students like Chance and Jarrod.
-Help Chance and Jarrod now!
+St. Joseph’s Indian School provides hope, education and healing for students like Chance.
+Help Chance now!

 Developing the mind, body, heart and spirit of Lakota (Sioux) boys and girls since 1927.
 Help us continue.
 Our programs change lives.

 We offer all our services — schooling, housing, food and so much more — for FREE.
 Tax-deductible donations keep our doors open and provide 200 Native American children safety, education and love.

 Native Americans of the Great Plains believe the air is filled with both good and bad dreams.
 Historically, dreamcatchers were hung in the tipi or lodge and on a baby’s cradle board.

 According to legend, the good dreams pass through the center hole to the sleeping person.
 The bad dreams are trapped in the web, where they perish in the light of dawn.